 Maybe I’ve just learned to cope with my (now infrequent) homesickness, but I also think both I and Spain have evolved.
 Halloween is celebrated here (I took my toddler trick-or-treating last year!), and I can pick up a Butterball turkey and all the fixings at Costco instead of plucking the bird myself for Thanksgiving.
 I don’t need to think about what to say in Spanish before opening my mouth.
 In fact, I need to survey some other long-term American expats for this post - many of these cultural differences no longer seem foreign to me!

-In expat life, we sometimes talk about straddling two continents and, more often than not, cultures.
+When living in Spain as an American expat, we sometimes talk about straddling two continents and, more often than not, cultures.
 It’s like having one foot in each bucket but not balancing your weight 100% - I often teeter between both Spain and the USA but find that the Spanish lifestyle suits me best.